 Does NetTools collect or share any information about me or my environment?

 No, NetTools doesn't record any information at all.
-The only automatic external connection that NetTools will make is during the start up to check if there is a later version of NetTools available.
-This check can be disabled by adding the /X parameter to the command line used to start NetTools.
+The only automatic external connection that NetTools will make is during the start-up to check if t later version of NetTools is available.
+This check can be disabled by adding the /X parameter to the command line that starts NetTools.

 What warranty is offered with NetTools?

-I do not warrant this software to be fit for any purpose and I cannot be held accountable for any form of data loss that occurs as a result of using this program, you use it at your own risk.
+I do not warrant this software to be fit for any purpose, and I cannot be held accountable for any form of data loss resulting from using this program; you use it at your own risk.

-NetTools uses the ANSI version of the LDAP API calls, this means there are some limitation on the unicode characters that are supported.
-By default, NetTools will display any characters that are included in the current code page.
-NetTools v1.31.1 and later adds additional support for unicode characters in the DN by using #hexstring notation for the DN as defined in RFC 2253 i.e. CN=#04044761C48D,DC=w2k12,DC=local.
+NetTools uses the ANSI version of the LDAP API calls, which means there is some limitation on the supported Unicode characters.
+By default, NetTools will display any characters included in the current code page.
+NetTools v1.31.1 and later adds additional support for Unicode characters in the DN by using #hexstring notation for the DN as defined in RFC 2253 i.e. CN=#04044761C48D,DC=w2k12,DC=local.